 Which games use the keyboard on the Nintendo Switch?

 The Nintendo Switch doesn´t recognize the keyboard as a valid input device to play games, meaning that there isn´t a single title that will let you move around with the wasd and shoot with the joy-con (unless you are willing to spend a lot of time modding your console and configuring your setup like in this video).

 So, as much as you´d find it useful, the only thing you can use the keyboard with when you play games like Fortnite, Minecraft, or even Animal Crossing is for typing in the chat.
 The games that take advantage of this accessory, then, are those with online multiplayer and a chat function like the aforementioned titles, or Overwatch, Monster Hunter, Dragon Quest X, Warframe, but not Splatoon curiously enough.

 This function is not exclusive to a keyboard, however.
 The Nintendo Switch online app also lets you type with your Android or iPhone smartphone on your games as if you were using a keyboard.

 However, if you really want to play Fortnite and Overwatch as they were originally intended, with a mouse and keyboard, there is another accessory that you can use.
 The Switch is compatible with some keypads, which, as we previously mentioned, are basically sawed-off keyboards that only carry the keys necessary to play the game.

 So, if you want that experience, consider getting one of the Switch compatible keypads, like the GameSir VX Aimswitch.
 There aren´t many Switch games in which you can use it, but for the ones that you can, it can give you a great advantage as you'll be playing with basically a mouse and keyboard.

 And that´s it.
 Hopefully, you found this article helpful.
 If you want to take a look at keyboards to see which one would work with both the Switch and your PC, go to our collection here!
-Or you might be more interested in browsing through the Switch´s accessories if so, go to our page here!
+If you want to know if you can use a keyboard on your PS5, check out our page here!